Redesigning the Partner Portal

 Reflection

-This project deepened my experience in designing systems for scale, balancing cross-functional needs while staying user-focused.
-By anchoring the redesign in vendor workflows and building flexible, reusable structures, I helped launch a solution that’s not just better for users but more sustainable for the business.
+This project deepened my experience in designing systems for scale.
+By anchoring the work in vendor workflows and creating flexible, reusable structures, I helped launch a solution that’s more usable for our partners and more sustainable for the business.
+It’s also given internal teams a stronger foundation to keep evolving the platform without starting from scratch.